AguaClara/Textbook/Fluids_Review/Fluids_Review_Derivations.rst

     \frac{p_{in} - p_{out}}{\rho g} = \frac{\bar v_{out}^2 - \bar v_{in}^2}{2g} + h_e

 .. math::
+  :label: minor_loss_energy_eq

     h_e = \frac{p_{in} - p_{out}}{\rho g} + \frac{\bar v_{in}^2 - \bar v_{out}^2}{2g}

-This last equation to determine :math:`h_e` has four variables :math:`(p_{in}, \, p_{out}, \, v_{in}`, and :math:`v_{out})`, and we would like it to have just one.
+This last equation has :math:`h_e` as a function of four variables :math:`(p_{in}, \, p_{out}, \, v_{in}`, and :math:`v_{out})`; we would like it to be a function of only one.
 Thus, we will invoke conservation of momentum in the horizontal direction across our control volume to remove variables.
 The difference in momentum from the :math:`in` point to the :math:`out` point is driven by the pressure difference between each end of the control volume.
 We will be considering the pressure at the centroid of our control surfaces, and we will neglect shear along the pipe walls.
 After these assumptions, our momentum equation becomes the following:

 .. math::